 Allergen information for consumers

-You can expect to see details of the regulated 14 allergens contained in the food you buy either on the label, menus, chalk boards, tickets or provided verbally by an appropriate member of staff.
+By law, customers can expect to see details of 14 regulated allergens contained in the food you buy.
+This information must be shown either on labels, menus, chalk boards, tickets or provided verbally by a member of staff.

 - cereals containing gluten

 When ordering restaurant and take-away foods, customers may be asked about allergy requirements before completing an order and can expect to be provided with further information regarding the allergens when they receive their meal.

 If you have a particular allergy, downloading and using an FSA think allergen card [PDF] may help you communicate this.

 Find examples of where different allergens can be found in the FSA’s allergen fact sheet [PDF] and get more details about the allergen labelling requirements for pre-packed and loose foods on the FSA website.
 For detailed information on food allergen labelling and information requirements see the FSA technical guidance on allergens.